When Someone You Work With Has Cancer

-- Expect your colleague to have good days and bad days, emotionally and physically.
+- Expect your co-worker to have good days and bad days, emotionally and physically.

 - Keep your relationship as normal and balanced as possible.
 While greater patience and compassion are called for during times like these, your colleague should continue to respect your feelings, as you respect their feelings.